atsatsos97/flashggFinalFit/Trees2WS/README.md

 This script also supports running over multiple data input tree files.
 Simply change the `--inputDir` to the path to the input data trees and use `--mode trees2ws_data`.

+## Provided python scripts

+The `runTreetoWS_*.py` scripts are used to create shell scripts for running the tree to workspace conversions locally or using condor, as well as for any amount of mass points with any granularity.
+Several `runTreetoWS_*.sh` have been made in this way.
+Be sure to change the output directory to where you would like to store your produced workspace.
+The high granularity scripts are still a work in progress, as running 601 jobs on the same input tree leads to some unfinished workspaces.

 ## Hadding the output

 If you have multiple output workspaces per signal process then you can hadd them together to get a single workspace per signal process.
 This is again steered with `RunWSScripts.py`.
 For this you will need to have/setup a working (and compiled) flashgg area.